 Data formats

-The data in this archive are available in two formats: ASCII and netCDF.
+The data in this branch of the archive are available in two formats: ASCII and netCDF.

 The ASCII files have a locally-developed format that we have named "stranger format".
 The name alludes to its use as a means of sending current meter data off-campus to "stranger" facilities.
 We have employed it successfully as a medium of data dissemination for many years.
 This format is self-documenting and will be described in detail below.
 We selected an ASCII format for the present archive primarily because the ASCII code is universally understood.
 Our goal is to provide a dataset that can be accessed by anyone, and that is likely remain accessible as software and standards change.
 To conserve space, all the stranger files here have been gzipped.